How to Stay Warm in a Tent While Cold-weather Camping: 21 Game-changing Tips

 20. Keep Your Head Covered

-We’ve all heard the old saying that 50% of your body heat is lost through your head.
-This is, of course, a load of baloney.
-However, the real figure of circa 10% quoted by authorities such as the peeps at Live Science is still a lot of retained heat, so keeping warm with a good beanie is definitely the way to go.
+Keeping your head covered to stay warm is wise advice, especially given the saying that 50% of your body heat is lost through your head.
+This is actually a load of baloney.
+However, the real figure of around 10%, quoted by authorities such as the folks at Live Science, is still a significant amount of heat to be losing.
+Wearing a good beanie for keeping warm in a tent is therefore definitely the way to go.

 21. Bring Winter-Friendly Fuel

-As mentioned above, a hot pre-bedtime drink or meal is a great way to turn your belly into a central heating system for the rest of your body.
-But making those drinks and eats isn’t going to be easy without winter-friendly fuel for your camping stove.
+As mentioned, a hot pre-bedtime drink or meal is a great way to turn your belly into a central heating system for the rest of your body, but to make them you’ll need to have packed some winter-friendly fuel for your camping stove.
+The three most popular fuels for campsite cooking and drink brewing are butane, propane, and liquid fuel with each having their own advantages and limitations at cold temperatures.

 Man sitting outside tent using a camping stove to melt snow